ElectronicBabylonianLiterature/cuneiform-ocr-data/README.md

 See the explanatory video [here](https://syncandshare.lrz.de/getlink/fiTPERQRzdTAxNKPLSRNYb/CuneiformOCR_part1_data.mp4).

 ## Data
-The data was fetched from our api `https://github.com/ElectronicBabylonianLiterature/ebl-api/blob/master/ebl/fragmentarium/retrieve_annotations.py`
+The data was fetched from our api `https://github.com/ElectronicBabylonianLiterature/ebl-api/blob/master/ebl/fragmentarium/retrieve_annotations.py`.

+To update the dataset use previous function to get new fragments, after that run [filter](https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr-data/blob/601b7125d43318a019f45412f8604bbdbac09b7c/cuneiform_ocr_data/filter_annotations.py) to get fragments appliable for the training.

 download [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10693601.svg)](https://doi.org/10.5281/zenodo.10693601)  raw-data and processed-data according to instructions below.
 This code will use raw-data and processed-data and output the data as in ready-for-training (i.e. icdar2015 and coco2017 format) (see in zenodoo ready-for-training.tar.gz).
 Directory Structure